deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### *JACOB* Grimes, former witness (dead)

-*JACOB* was a witness of another murder by *IGINO* killing an opposing drug dealer eighteen years ago.
+*JACOB* was a witness of another murder by *IGINO* killing an opposing drug dealer called Derek Cole eighteen years ago.
 He was found strangled while on witness protection.
 The death was called suicide, although it was staged by *CALVIN*.

 *CALVIN* weaves in the story of *JACOB* to scare *MARJORIE*, leaving scary notes and staging scary events.